 The Beauty of the Devil on Blu-ray from Cohen Media looks quite heavy with rich black levels indicating the source probably had strong density.
 It doesn't quite get to moiring but has brushes with it.
 There is a pleasing sheen of fine grain.
 This is dual-layered with a max'ed out bitrate.
 There are almost no speckles and it appears as though some restoration may have gone on at the film-level.
 Softness appears inherent in the production - nothing to do with the fine transfer but there are some close-ups with pleasing detail.
 There are many night sequences but there is no intrusive noise.
 This Blu-ray video seems an authentic replication of the original - as are most of Cohen's efforts to date!

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 The linear PCM 2.0 channel at 2304 kbps with French dialogue that is clean and clear without flaws.
 Other than that it is relatively unremarkable with some atmospheric original music by Roman Vlad (who passed away last month at 93!).
 It has lighter and heavier sequences supporting the films moods.
-There are English subtitles for the French language and my Oppo has identified it as being a region 'A'.
+There are English subtitles (non-removable) for the French language and my Oppo has identified it as being a region 'A'.